-Fill all core holes with non-shrink grout or HMA.
-When using rapid hardening mortar or concrete, remove all water from the core holes prior to filling.
+Fill all core holes with non-shrink rapid-hardening grout, mortar or concrete, or with HMA.
+When using grout, mortar or concrete, remove all water from the core holes prior to filling.
 Mix the mortar or concrete in a separate container prior to placement in the hole.
-If HMA is used, fill all core holes with hot-mix matching that day's production mix type at that day's compaction temperature \pm 0F.
-The core holes shall be dry and coated with tack before filling, filled with a minimum of two layers (single layer allowed for pavement layers \pm 2 inches in thickness), and compacted with a Marshall hammer or similar tamping device using approximately 50 blows per layer.
+If HMA is used, fill all core holes with hot-mix matching the same day's production mix type at same day compaction temperature +/- 20 F. The core holes shall be dry and coated with tack before filling, filled with a top layer no thicker than 2.25 inches, lower layers not to exceed 4 inches, and compacted with a Marshall hammer or similar tamping device using approximately 50 blows per layer.
 The finished surface shall be flush with the pavement surface.
 Any deviation in the surface of the filled core holes greater than 1/4 inch at the time of final inspection will require removal of the fill material to the depth of the layer thickness and replacement.

-All laboratory and field testing associated with the test strip shall be completed the same day as paving of the test strip.
+All applicable laboratory and field testing associated with a test strip shall be completed prior to any additional mainline placement of the mix for the associated test strip.
 All test reports shall be submitted to the department upon completion, and approved before paving resumes.
-The department will notify the contractor by the end of the day regarding approval to proceed with paving beyond the test strip.
+The department will notify the contractor within 24 hours from start of test strip regarding approval to proceed with paving, unless an alternate time frame is agreed upon in writing with the department.